About Me

 Personal Interests

-I love video games but rarely get to play them anymore.
-Between Steam, GOG, Origin, uPlay, and various other mediums, I boast somewhere in the neighborhood of 1400 games in my collection.
-My oldest brother and I have started developing (and subsequently failed to finish) several games together.
-One of these days we’re hoping to actually finish one.
-Maybe even generate some residual or break off FT.
+I love video games and rarely get to play them anymore.
+Between Steam, GOG, and various other platforms I have somewhere in the neighborhood of 1,400 games in my collection.
+My oldest brother and I have been developing — and subsequently failing to finish — several games together for years.
+One of these days we’re going to actually ship one.

-Most of my “free” time is spent with my family.
-We like to play board games and video games together.
-Due to my chosen field, the older kids all have their own hand-me-down computers cannibalized from previous machines.
+Most of my free time is spent with my family.
+We play board games and video games together, and the older kids all have their own hand-me-down computers cannibalized from previous machines, which feels appropriate.